ynagatomo/ImgGenSD2/README.md

 ## Change Log

+- [1.0.2 (3)] - 2022-12-16 `[Changed]`
+    - The apple/ml-stable-diffusion Swift Package v0.1.0 was released.
+    - At apple/ml-stable-diffusion Swift Package v0.1.0, `reduceMemory` option of StableDiffusionPipeline(resourcesAt:)
+    was added.
+And on iOS, the reduceMemory option should be set to true.
+    - This option was added and set to true, in `ImageGenerator.swift` when creating StableDiffusionPipeline.
+    - According to the new apple readme, iPhone requirement was changed to iPhone Pro 12+.
 - [1.0.1 (2)] - 2022-12-08 `[Changed]`
     - Changed to delay creation of `StableDiffusionPipeline` until the first image generation and execute it in a background task.